Ares-Developers/Ares-docs/new/buildings/buildcount.rst

 will build a random number of instances from build count to build count plus extra count.

-Additional buildings are not build one after another, but instead mix randomly with the structures in the build list planned to be built later.
+Additional buildings are not built one after another, but instead mix randomly with the structures in the build list planned to be built later.
 For example, the AI will not always build four barracks before building a war factory, though by chance it could do that at times.